vinkla/extended-acf/README.md

 });
 ```

-> **Note:** If you are running PHP 7.4 or less, Composer will install Extended ACF v11, and the above snippet will trigger an `Uncaught Error: Call to undefined method WordPlate\Acf\Location::where()` error, because v11 uses a different syntax for Location.
+> **Note:** If you are running PHP 7.4 or less, Composer will install Extended ACF v11, and the above snippet will trigger an `Uncaught Error: Call to undefined method Extended\ACF\Location::where()` error, because v11 uses a different syntax for Location.
 Replace `Location::where` with `Location::if` and you're good to go.

 ## Settings